PowerBroker2/MotorController/README.md

 # MotorController
-Easy to use Arduino library to control virtually any DC motor controller
+Easy to use Arduino library to control virtually any DC/stepper motor